MRC-Epid-it24/intake24/docs/admin/surveys/question-types.md

 ### Redirect prompt

-Allows user to be redirected to external URL with user identifier embedded into it.
+Prompt to redirect user to external site with optional user identifier embedded into URL.

 #### Options

 - `url` - URL to redirect to

-  - use `{identifier}` to indicate the place where the user identifier should be to inserted.
+  - use `{identifier}` variable as a placeholder where the user identifier should be to inserted.
   - example: `https://example.com/?arg={identifier}`

-- `identifier` - identifier that should be embedded into the url.
+- `identifier` - identifier that should be embedded into the URL.

   - `userId` - internal intake24 user id
   - `username` - survey-unique respondent username
   - `urlAuthToken` - URL authentication token
   - `custom` - custom identifier that can be set through `userCustomField`.
-Set `name` of the custom field to be looked up the `value`.
+    - Enter a `name` of the custom field to be looked up the `value`.

-- `timer` - optional timer in seconds when automatic redirect should happen
+- `timer` - optional timer in seconds when automatic redirection should occur
+  - disabled if set to `0`

 ### Review confirm prompt

 ### Same as before prompt

+Prompt to detect foods that are the same as in the previous recalls / meals and offer to use the same portion-size estimation.

 ### Split food prompt

+Prompt to identify foods that can potentially be split into separate foods.

 ### Submit prompt

+Prompt with recap of the recall and submit button.

 ## Portion-size prompts